 One of the benefits of Youth Participatory Evaluation is that over time, students will learn and grow as researchers.
 They will have opportunities to learn participatory research methods, but they will also be able to learn about student-drafted surveys, focus groups, and other data collection methods.
 Additionally, for many of the questions students will raise, the district may already have some useful data available for them to include in their own work.

-For all of these more technical aspects of the work, district-level team members from Research and Evaluation departments can prove incredibly valuable to the Youth Advisors and to the students on the team.
 Students will benefit from consulting with Research and Evaluation team members who can help them understand collection methods and how to make sure they ask questions well.
 They can also help students understand and navigate the ethics of human subject research and the specific research rules and procedures in place for your district.
 You should develop a thorough understanding of the legal and ethical requirements involved with student-to-student data collection and human subject research that are in place in your district.

 Proactive district-office support with these requirements can help guard against using the rules and procedures to shut the projects down after they begin.
 Instead, a district leader can help you use rules and requirements as opportunities for students to learn more about research and evaluation, understand what the rules are and why they are in place, and manage legitimate data collection within their present capabilities.
 With a strong and supportive Research and Evaluation person to support and advise, youth research skills will also grow and improve over time.